kshevitskiy/select-autocomplete/README.md

 ## Select

-Select autocomplete is a tiny jQuery and CSS plugin with autocomplete feature and mobile native select fallback.
+Select autocomplete is a tiny jQuery plugin with autocomplete feature and mobile native select fallback.

 ## Setup